Program Counter & Stack Pointer

 Figure 1: JK latch

-When J and K are both 1, the latch toggles(inverts the values of its outputs).
+When J and K are both 1, the latch toggles (inverts its output values).

-For example, lets start with a set state in which, Q = 1, Q’ = 0 and J = K = 0.
+For example, let’s start with a set state in which Q = 1, Q’ = 0, and J = K = 0.

 If J and K go HIGH at the same time ( J = K = 1), only the AND gate connecting J will go high, which will reset the SR latch (Q = 0 and Q’ = 1).